 Every den is asked to solicit prizes and small items for us to use in our raffle and tombola with the proceeds going towards our charity.
 In addition to these donations we also ask each den to prepare a gift basket along a theme (movie, games, books, etc) to give away as a prize too.

 Raffle tickets are only sold at the event itself and not in advance.

 Finally, any small donations to use as tombola prizes are appreciated.
 Corporate gifts (mugs, hats, etc) and small unwrapped items suitable (and interesting) for boys of Cub Scout-age are perfect for the tombola.
 Big donations would go toward the raffle.

 We collect all of the raffle and tombola prizes the week before the banquet so please do not wait until the last minute to start asking!

 Each den will be on their own for providing food and drinks.
 Some dens go all out with their food preparations and others just have finger foods.
 It’s your choice.
 Paper goods (e.g., paper plates and plastic cups) are also your responsibility.

 Scouts can prepare a cake, preferably without too much parental help, following the theme chosen for the dinner.
-Each participating scout will receive a “cake decorating” patch for his vest.
+All participating scouts will receive a “cake decorating” patch for their vests.
 After the winners are selected, we will distribute the baked goods as dessert after dinner.